 I shared my formula for great content with the Missouri chapter of the Public Relations Society of America – see a segment of my presentation here.

-The net is, I believe great content has five key characteristics (also outlined in our Content Quality Report Card, which you can download and use to evaluate your own content).
+The short story is this: I believe great content has five key characteristics (also outlined in our Content Quality Report Card, which you can download and use to evaluate your own content).

 1. Great content tells a story.